mac-65/Solaris_8_x86_VM/README.md

 #### Network
 * Ensure that the adapter type is set <strong>PCnet-PCI II (Am79C970A)</strong> (others may work, I haven't tried).<br>
-Multiple adaapters should work, but the network will require a different configuration (I believe)<br>
+Multiple adapters should work, but the network will require a different configuration (I believe)<br>
 and this guide does not cover those steps.<br>
 ![Network settings](./images/VirtualBox-0008.png)<br>